Copyright 1993, 1999, 2000, 2010 by Gerald T. Johnson.

 and licensed exclusively to Christian Concourse Ministries, Inc.

-© Copyright 1993, 1999, 2000, 2005 and 2010 by Gerald T. Johnson.
-This Bible Study System is administered and maintained by Christian Concourse Ministries, Inc., and all copyright privileges of this manual (in hard copy and in web site format) and the computer program of the same trade name, "Chapter & Verse" (tm), are reserved by Christian Concourse Ministries, Inc.
+© Copyright 1993, 1999, 2000, 2005, 2010 and 2016 by Gerald T. Johnson.
+This Bible Study System is administered and maintained by Christian Concourse Ministries, Inc., and all copyright privileges of this manual, are reserved by Christian Concourse Ministries, Inc.